 The surname Allaway was first found in the county of Clackmannanshire (Gaelic: Siorrachd Chlach Mhannainn), nicknamed the “wee county,” it is the smallest Council Area of Scotland, located in southeastern Scotland.
 According to Black, the most likely source of their origin was Alloa in the Aberdeen area.
 The first recorded spelling of the name was Alleway, about the year 1359.
 Alloway is a former Scottish village that is now a suburb of Ayr, best known as the birthplace of Robert Burns and the setting for his poem "Tam o' Shanter."
 In North America, the word Alloway is a Delaware Indian term meaning "beautiful tail" and refers to the black fox.

-Important Dates for the Allaway family
+Early History of the Allaway family

 This web page shows only a small excerpt of our Allaway research.
 Another 98 words (7 lines of text) covering the years 1440 and 1772 are included under the topic Early Allaway History in all our PDF Extended History products and printed products wherever possible.